mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 but more importantly there are a number of emergency/urgent message protocols in place.
-A single courier, most likely from the naval base at Adabicci or from Lunion itself, arriving in the Ianic system can trigger what some Scout personnel refer to as the ‘Ianic Panic’, sending Xboats and fast couriers off in all directions with the message aboard.
+A single courier, most likely from the naval base at Adabicci or from Lunion itself, arriving in the Ianic system can trigger what some Scout personnel refer to as the 'Ianic Panic', sending Xboats and fast couriers off in all directions with the message aboard.
 This is normally used for great emergencies, such as the outbreak of the Fourth Frontier War.

-This large collection of communications and support ships is not based on Ianic itself but orbits one of the system’s gas giants, with a central station coordinating all approaches and departures as well as acting as an accommodation center.
+This large collection of communications and support ships is not based on Ianic itself but orbits one of the system's gas giants, with a central station coordinating all approaches and departures as well as acting as an accommodation center.
 This allows personnel to get off their ships for a while.
 The station also fulfils the other important